grigoryan-m/internet-speed-test/README.md

-# internet-speed-test
+# Internet speed test

-Day #8 of 100-day-javascript!
+This project is day #8 of <a href="https://github.com/grigoryan-m/100-day-javascript.git">100-day-javascript</a>!